 Alan BatesBarrister at Monckton Chambers

-He has a particular interest in State aid law, and is the author of the State aid chapter of Bellamy & Child European Union Law of Competition and the ‘compatibility of aid’ chapter in European Union Law of State Aid.
+Alan also has a particular interest in the state aid regime.
+He is the author of the state aid law chapter in Bellamy & Child European Law of Competition, and the ‘compatibility of aid’ chapter in Becon, European Union Law of State Aid.
+He is one of the barristers representing Apple in its challenge to the European Commission’s state aid decision relating to Apple’s tax treatment in Ireland.